Bio-protocol/GO_KEGG_enrichment_analysis_for_rice_genes/README.md

 - 1.1 Prepare rice gene GO annotation files using public annotation databases.
 (Step 1.a in the protocol)

+Run the command in Linux.
 ```
 sh workflow/1_curate_rice_GO_annotation.sh
 ```

-After this step, work on local computer.
-Create two new folders: data and output. data: to save intermediate result files. output: to save the final files.
-First, save the files from Step 1 into the data folder.
-Also, run the following code in R.
+After this step, work on a local computer and run the following scripts in R. Also, create two new folders: data and output. data: to save intermediate result files. output: to save the final files.
+Save the files from Step 1 into the data folder.

 - 1.2 Prepare self-privided GO annoations for clusterProfiler function.
 (Step 1.b in the protocol)